matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 ```

 So to run this down, slots model a closed world.
 They undermine
 genericness.
 They undermine ad hoc usage.
-And scaling the dev effort
+And scaling of dev effort
 is combinatorial.
 Because once you find two pieces of information in
-the world are about the same thing, you make a third thing.
-That is a
+the world are about the same thing, you make a third thing that is the
 combination of those.
 And then you make a fourth thing, and a fifth
 thing, and so on.

 Now I have deliberately laid this comparison out as starkly as
 possible.
 I am not denying the possibility of middle ground here --
 that there is a broad middle ground.
 But I see a lot of people
-working in a style that really looks like the left side of this table.
+working in a style that really looks like the left hand side of this
+table.

 And, in fact, so much so that we have a special industry name for that
 unnecessary combinatorial effort.